bgoonz/docs-collection/github/github/importing-your-projects-to-github/working-with-subversion-on-github/subversion-properties-supported-by-github.md

 ---
 title: Subversion properties supported by GitHub
-intro: 'There are several Subversion workflows and properties that are similar to existing functionality on {% data variables.product.product_name %}.'
+intro: "There are several Subversion workflows and properties that are similar to existing functionality on {% data variables.product.product_name %}."
 redirect_from:
   - /articles/subversion-properties-supported-by-github
   - /github/importing-your-projects-to-github/subversion-properties-supported-by-github
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
 shortTitle: Properties supported by GitHub
 ---

 ## Executable files (svn:executable)

 We convert `svn:executable` properties by updating the file mode directly before adding it to the Git repository.